sirfonzie/INF2004_LAB5/README.md

     xTaskCreate(led_task, "TestLedThread", configMINIMAL_STACK_SIZE, NULL, 5, &ledtask);
 ```

+Build and download the project to the RPi Pico.
+You should now see the ping message appearing on the serial monitor **AND** the LED blinking as intended.

 **Create a Temperature Sensor Task**

 The RP2040 microcontroller, embedded in the Raspberry Pi Pico, comes with an inbuilt temperature sensor, allowing developers to easily access and measure the ambient temperature.
 This sensor is part of the RP2040’s ADC (Analog to Digital Converter) system, which means it converts the analog temperature value to a digital representation that can be processed and read by the MCU.
 In this section, we’ll discuss how to access this built-in temperature sensor to retrieve temperature data.
 To access the temperature sensor data, we use the ADC to read the analog voltage and then convert this analog value to a temperature reading in degrees Celsius.
 Here is a simple step-by-step guide to achieving this.